FusionAuth/fusionauth-site/_drafts/download-install-mac-tutorial.md

 The final section labeled <strong>FusionAuth credentials</strong> will be used to define a new database user to own the FusionAuth schema and connect to the database when FusionAuth starts up.
 While default values for this section have been provided, at minimum the password field should be modified to utilize a password of higher entropy.
 These credentials will be saved to the **fusionauth.properties**  configuration file.

 Click the submit button once you have completed this form and if the provided credentials and database connection information was correct you should see an **in progress** panel indicating that FusionAuth is starting up.
-Once this step completes FusionAuth will be running and ready for you to complete the initial configuration using the <a href="/blog/2018/03/06/using-the-passport-setup-wizard/">FusionAuth Setup Wizard</a>.
-If you need any help with these steps, you can refer to our<a href="/docs/1.x/tech/getting-started/"> installation documentation</a> at fusionauth.io, or feel free to email dev@fusionauth.io.
+Once this step completes FusionAuth will be running and ready for you to complete the initial configuration using the [FusionAuth Setup Wizard](https://fusionauth.io/blog/NEEDLINK/using-the-passport-setup-wizard/ "FusionAuth Setup Wizard post").
+If you need any help with these steps, efer to our [installation documentation](https://fusionauth.io/docs/1.x/tech/getting-started/ "Open Getting Started Documentation Page") at fusionauth.io, or feel free to email dev@fusionauth.io.

-## Video: Download and Install FusionAuth - Mac OS

-<iframe width="560" height="315" src="https://www.youtube.com/embed/7busnpSQc7g" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>

-## Learn More About the FusionAuth API
+## Learn More About FusionAuth

-FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available on the market.
-More than a login tool, we provide registration, data search, user segmentation and advanced user management across applications.
+FusionAuth is designed to be the most flexible and secure Customer Identity and Access Management solution available at the best price.
+We provide registration, login, SSO, MFA, data search, social login, user management and more, 100% free for unlimited users.

-Find out more about FusionAuth</a> and sign up for a free trial today.
-LINK HERE
+[Find out more about FusionAuth](https://fusionauth.io/ "FusionAuth Home") and download it today.